 World Wellness Weekend: 3 days to discover free & fun activities across the globe and around the corner

-Enjoy more Vitality, Serenity and Solidarity with 8,000 venues participating in 150 countries
+Enjoy more Vitality, Serenity and Solidarity with 8,000 venues participating in Spain, Italy and 150 countries

-When we feel good after an active group class of yoga or fitness, the smile on our faces is the international sign of wellness”BRUSSELS, BELGIUM, June 16, 2023/EINPresswire.com/ -- *** A PLANETARY CELEBRATION ***
+When we feel good after an active group class of yoga or fitness, the smile on our faces is the international sign of wellness”BRUSSELS, BRUSSELS, BELGIQUE, June 16, 2023/EINPresswire.com/ -- *** A PLANETARY CELEBRATION ***

 — Jean-Guy de Gabriac, Founder World Wellness Weekend